 Loose Crown Nuts

-Another cause of popping and metallic rattling is a worn out or damaged crown nuts.
+Another cause of popping and metallic rattling is worn-out or damaged crown nuts.
 The function of a crown nut is to secure the ball joint bolt in place with the cotter pin fixed into one of its crown slots.
 Make sure the crown nut is torqued to spec since these can work themselves loose if you often drive on corrugated or dirt roads.

 Bad Ball Joints